ykvasiuk/qmlfast/readme.md

 # getting transfomation matrix between Ylm's and pixels
 Y_r_all = sph_harm_y_real_all(lmax,theta,phi)
 ```
-Users are also required to construct the inverse pixel-space covariance matrix `Cinv` and the block map `C_map` for thier fiducial powers.
+Users are also required to construct the inverse pixel-space covariance matrix `Cinv` and the block map `C_map` for their fiducial powers.

 ### Fisher Matrix Calculation
 To compute the Fisher matrix, run the following: